openmhealth/shimmer/README.md

   1. You need a running [MongoDB](http://docs.mongodb.org/manual/) instance.
 1. To run the code in Docker,
   1. You need Docker, Docker Compose, and Docker Machine, available in [Docker Toolbox](https://www.docker.com/toolbox).
   1. You need a running Docker host.
+If you don't have a running Docker host, follow these instructions to [deploy one locally](https://docs.docker.com/machine/get-started/), or these instructions to [deploy to the cloud](https://docs.docker.com/machine/get-started-cloud/) on any of these [cloud platforms](https://docs.docker.com/machine/drivers/).

 If you want to build and run the code natively, in a terminal